aishafb60/holbertonschool-shell/basics/README.md

-# 12-file_type Script
+# 13-symbolic_link Script
-This script prints the type of the file named iamafile located in the /tmp directory.
+This script creates a symbolic link to /bin/ls named __ls__ in the current working directory.